acheong08/apple-corelocation-experiments/README.md

 The tile key is a [morton encoded number](https://en.wikipedia.org/wiki/Z-order_curve) with what appears to be their own coordinate system (not based on GPS).
 I have used linear regression to successfully convert between GPS (long/lat) to their coordinates ([code](./cmd/morton/main.go)).

+Update: Linear regression is not the correct solution.
+It gets worse as you go north/south.
+Seeking help.

 ## Interactive demo

 `go run ./cmd/demo-api` and head to http://127.0.0.1:1974.